AdobeDocs/experience-manager-65.en/help/assets/launch.md

 1. Near the upper-left corner, click **[!UICONTROL Next]**.
 1. On the **[!UICONTROL Staging]** page (2/3 pages) of the **[!UICONTROL Create Experience Platform Launch Configuration]** window, fill in the following field:

    In the **[!UICONTROL Library URI]** field, check the location of the staging version of your Experience Platform Launch library.
-AEM populates this field automatically.
+Experience Manager populates this field automatically.

-   For illustration purposes only, this step uses Experience Platform Launch libraries that are deployed to Adobe CDN.
+   For example purposes only, this step uses Experience Platform Launch libraries that are deployed to Adobe CDN.

    >[!NOTE]
    >